Soccer positions are essential to understanding the beautiful game, and they shape the tactics and outcomes of matches.

 This player operates behind the center backs and is responsible for cleaning up any defensive lapses.

-The sweeper needs to be quick, intelligent, and good at reading the game.
+The sweeper needs to be quick, intelligent, and good at reading the game, often tasked with winning the ball back from opponents.

 Franz Beckenbauer is a classic example of an outstanding sweeper.